QianhuiNi/QianhuiNi/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently a Ph.D student majoring in Psychology.
+- 🔭 I’m currently a Ph.D candidate majoring in Psychology.
 My research area is social cognitive development.
-- 🌱 I’m currently learning python, html&css&js, data science, and UX research.
+- 🌱 I’m currently learning python, html&css&js, data science, and Game user research.
 - 💬 Ask me about anything you want.
 - ⚡ Fun fact about me: I am a big fan of the book series "Ghost Blows Out the Light"👻🕯️🌬️